 4. Turn the Book into a Movie.
 Bring the book alive by adding dialogue and different voices.

 5. At Points of Tension or Conflict, Ask, “What Would You Do?”
-From Aaron Becker, illustrator of The Journey Trilogy: “I think this helps children identify with the characters’ challenges.
+From Aaron Becker, illustrator of The Journey Trilogy (above): “I think this helps children identify with the characters’ challenges.
 And it raises the stakes for what might happen on the page turn.
 Act surprised even if you know what’s coming.

 Popular wordless (or almost completely wordless) picture books for young children include books such as Jerry Pinkney’s The Lion and the Mouse, Raymond Briggs, The Snowman, Bill Thomson’s Chalk or Peggy Rathmann’s Good Night Gorilla.